 The cast iron grill grates are very strong and can be loaded up with a large amount of meat; you can plan on smoking up to two whole turkeys.

-Insulation: The Char-Griller E1224 Smokin Pro is constructed out of heavy-gauge steel with powder-coat finish.
+Insulation: The Char-Griller E1224 Smokin Pro is constructed out of heavy-gauge steel with a powder-coat finish.
 This is industry standard material that you will find common with most production grills and smokers, but don’t let that detour you because it still performs well.

 Once the Char-Griller comes to temperature, it radiates heat well and maintains the temperature well if you maintain the fire consistently.